Contract state

 Initializing the state

-Now that the state field has been added we can improve our instantiate.
-We will make it possible for a user to add new admins at contract instantiation.
+Now that the state field has been added, we can improve the instantiation of our contract.
+We make it possible for a user to add an initial counter value at contract instantiation.

 }